Life is a Highway

 Saturday, November 22, 2014

-Basketball Doc: Video: ESPN's SportsCentury: Dr. J Julius Erving, The Doctor Runs Basketball House
+ESPN's SportsCentury: Dr. J Julius Erving

 If you think about Dr. J as the dunker and watch all of his dunking highlights and that is all you know about him from mostly a basketball pop or hip hop culture perspective, what you know about Julius Erving is probably only what you've seen about him on ESPN or YouTube.
 And you are even too dumb or too young and perhaps both to truly understand the greatness of Julius Erving.
 Julius wasn't a great dunker, but a great basketball player who also happens to be perhaps the best dunker of all-time.
 But that was just part of Julius's greatness.